2006 Dargai bombing

 On 8 November 2006, a suicide bombing took place at Punjab Regiment Center in Dargai, Khyber Pakhtunkhwa, Pakistan that targeted Pak army.
 The attack left 42 soldiers dead while 20 others were wounded.
-Pakistan Taliban claimed responsibility of the attack.
+Pakistan Taliban claimed responsibility for the attack.

 Background

 On 30 October 2006, missiles were launched on a madrassa in Chenagai village of Bajour Agency at around 05:00 am in which 82 people were killed.
-The motive of the airstrike was to kill Osama bin laden.
-The airstrike was carried out by Central Intelligence Agency and Pak army jointly.
+The motive of the airstrike was to kill Osama bin Laden.
+The airstrike was carried out by Central Intelligence Agency and Pakistani forces jointly.

 Bombing

-At around 08:40 (UTC + 05:00), when 130 recruits of Punjab Regiment were preparing for parade, a short bearded suicide bomber wearing cloak shouted "Allah hu Akbar" (God is Great) and blew himself up killing 38 and wounding 22 people at the spot, out of whom, 2 died later rosing the death toll to 40.
+At around 08:40 (UTC + 05:00), when 130 recruits of Punjab Regiment were preparing for parade, a short bearded suicide bomber wearing cloak shouted "Allah hu Akbar" (God is Great) and blew himself up killing 38 and wounding 22 people at the spot, out of whom, 2 died later rising the death toll to 40.
 Another suicide bomber failed to explode and was hunted as he tried to escape.